-- b.
+- a.
+Child and Dependent Care Tax Credit: The Child and Dependent Care Tax Credit is 40% of the expenses incurred during the tax year.
+This credit helps families with a modified gross income of \$30,160 or less to pay for the child care they need in order to work or look for work. - b.
 Low Income Comprehensive Tax Rebate: The Low Income Comprehensive Tax Rebate allows a rebate to households with a modified gross income of \$22,000 or less.
-Many low income New Mexicans qualify for this rebate as it is not an incomebased credit.
+Many low income New Mexicans qualify for this rebate as it is not an income-based credit.
 It rebates a portion of the gross receipts tax on necessities.
 The rebate amount ranges depending on a taxpayer's modified gross income and number of exceptions claimed on the state income tax return. - c.
 The Working Families Tax Credit: A New Mexico resident who qualifies for the Federal Earned Income Tax Credit may claim a credit against their New Mexico tax liability.
 This is called the Working Families Tax Credit.
-Any amount more than the tax liability is refunded to the taxpayer. - 5.
-Public Education Department - a.
+Any amount more than the tax liability is refunded to the taxpayer.

+5. Public Education Department

+- a.
 Pre-Kindergarten: The Pre-Kindergarten or the Pre-K program is a voluntary developmental readiness program for children who have attained their fourth birthday prior to September 1.
-The Pre-K program is a voluntary program (not universally available) for the provision of Pre-K services throughout the state.
-The Children, Youth and Families Department (CYFD) and the Public Education Department (PED) have collaborated to develop and implement this program. - b.
-Kindergarten 3 Plus: This program extends the school year for kindergarten through third grade for up to two months for participating students and measures the effectiveness of additional time on literacy, numeracy, and social skills development.
-The purpose is to demonstrate that increased time in kindergarten and The early grades narrows the achievement gap between disadvantaged students and other students and increases cognitive skills and leads to higher test scores for all participants. - c.
+The Pre-K program is a voluntary program (not part of the public school system) for the provision of Pre-K services throughout the state.
+CYFD and PED have collaborated to develop and implement this program. - b.
+Kindergarten 3 Plus: This voluntary program (not part of the public school system) extends the school year for kindergarten through third grade for up to two months for participating students and measures the effectiveness of additional time on literacy, numeracy, and social skills development.
+The purpose is to demonstrate that increased time in kindergarten and the early grades narrows the achievement gap between disadvantaged students and other students and increases cognitive skills and leads to higher test scores for all participants.

+c.
 Graduation Reality and Dual Roles Skills (GRADS): The mission of the multi component New Mexico GRADS system is to facilitate parenting teen's graduation and economic independence; promote healthy multi-generational families; and reduce risk-taking behaviors.